Various Yii 3.0 related documentation

 }

-Instead of reading from request directly, you fill your form with the help of Yiisoft\Hydrator\Hydrator::hydrate()
+Instead of reading from route, you fill your form from request’s POST data and validate it with

 :